phantom-pavlova/qaaab/README.md

 .....................................
 missing / unfinished / features

 - jpeg compression not yet done
 - resize width/height for target filesize is approximate, may be improved shortly
-- feedback to github may result in added features, or other improvements - call me, mail is on the wiki.
+- feedback to github may result in added features, or other improvements
-- gui not really planned as it takes a while and they always seem to change, if EVERYONE asks for it I may do a native X gui or gtk+.
+- gui not really planned as it takes a while and they always seem to change, if EVERYONE asks for it I may do.